ivynya/svelte-web-mobile-ui/README.md

 # Svelte Web/Mobile UI Demo

-This is a demonstration of a native-esque sidebar flyout and mobile UI built using Svelte (a web framework).
-There are differences, but this has a similar UX while having zero dependencies and relying solely on built in browser features.
-This means it has a miniscule impact on app size and is super easy to work with.
-Although this sample uses Svelte, the core principle can be done with vanilla HTML/CSS/JS and translates easily to other frameworks.
+This is a demonstration of a native-like sidebar flyout and mobile UI built using CSS scroll-snap.
+It primarily has the benefit of allowing users to use touch or trackpad gestures to open the sidebar like they would on a native app.
+The sidebar mechanism has zero dependencies, minimal JS presence and works on all major browsers.
+Although this template uses Svelte, the core principle can easily be done with vanilla HTML/CSS/JS and translates to other frameworks with miniscule impact on app size.

-## This repo contains:
+## This template contains:

 - [x] Trackpad and touch-compatible sidebar
 - [x] Native-esque bottom navigation